ckeditor/ckeditor4-docs/guides/dev/howtos/dialog_windows/README.md

 # Dialog Windows

+The following article contains tips about customizing the editor dialog windows.

-## How Do I Change the Contents of a CKEditor Dialog Window?
+## How Do I Change the Content of a CKEditor Dialog Window?

 CKEditor allows you to customize dialog windows without changing the original editor code.
-For an example on how to add or remove dialog window tabs and fields refer to the **Using the JavaScript API to customize dialog windows** [sample](http://nightly.ckeditor.com/latest/ckeditor/samples/plugins/dialog/dialog.html) and its [source code](https://github.com/ckeditor/ckeditor-dev/blob/master/plugins/dialog/samples/dialog.html) from your CKEditor installation.
+For an example on how to add or remove dialog window tabs and fields refer to the old "Using the JavaScript API to customize dialog windows" [sample](http://nightly.ckeditor.com/standard/samples/old/dialog/dialog.html) and its [source code](https://github.com/ckeditor/ckeditor-dev/blob/master/plugins/dialog/samples/dialog.html).
+Please note this sample is just an example which is not maintained anymore.

 ## How Do I Set a Default Value for a CKEditor Dialog Window Field?

-In order to assign a default value to a dialog window field, use the 'default' parameter in the dialog window UI element definition.
+In order to assign a default value to a dialog window field, use the `'default'` parameter in the dialog window [UI element definition](#!/api/CKEDITOR.dialog.definition.uiElement).

 	elements: [
 		{
 			type: 'text',
 			id: 'myCustomField',
 			label: 'My Custom Field',
-			'default': 'Default Custom Field Value!'
+			'default': 'Default custom field value.'
 		},
 		{
 			type: 'checkbox',
 			id: 'myCheckbox',
-			label: 'This checkbox is selected by default', 'default': true
+			label: 'This checkbox is selected by default.', 'default': true
 		}
 	]

 The code above creates the following UI elements in a sample dialog window tab.

-{@img dialog_custom_1.png Sample dialog window tab containing two field with default values}
+{@img dialog_01.png Sample dialog window tab containing two fields with default values}

 You can also customize existing dialog windows and give them default values.
-The following code sets the default **URL** field value for the **Link** dialog window.
+The following code sets the default **URL** field value for the [Link](http://ckeditor.com/addon/link) dialog window.

 	CKEDITOR.on( 'dialogDefinition', function( ev ) {
 		// Take the dialog name and its definition from the event data.